Crafts That Double as Lesson Reminders

 Rocks from outside are free.
 Paper and markers work for lots of projects.
 Reuse containers and materials when possible.

 Focus on function over fancy appearance.
-Simple reminder that gets used is way better than expensive decoration that gets ignored.
+A simple reminder that gets used is way better than an expensive decoration that gets ignored.

 My Current Go-To Favorites